-Typically, as your career develops, you will be expected to take on a more active role in the non-technical aspects of the job.
+Typically, as your career develops, you'll be expected to take on a more active role in the non-technical aspects of the job.
 This could involve negotiating prices of materials and working with plant and senior managers to improve the manufacturing efficiency.

 There are also opportunities to get involved in training, supervising and assessing the work of trainee systems engineers and engineering technicians.
-You are likely to take part in training courses designed to improve your people and team-building skills.
+You're likely to take part in training courses designed to improve your people and team-building skills.

 Opportunities to progress into engineering or manufacturing management or into general management, marketing or sales are normally available.
 It may be possible to become a partner in an engineering firm or become self-employed as a consultant.

 Gaining chartered status (CEng) is a significant help to career progression.
-It's be proof that you have met a UK and international standard of experience and knowledge in the engineering profession.
+It's proof that you have met a UK and international standard of experience and knowledge in the engineering profession.